 There is another interesting and not so obvious aspect, the times when the alcoholic mentality is not operative, times other than on the cusp of a relapse, it must be in remission or as some have suggested, dormancy.
 Periods of dormancy appear completely random and therefore hypothetically someone can relapse after 20 years of being dry.
 To be clear, mostly during the late acutely progressive stages of alcoholism, periods of dormancy get shorter and relapses closer together (Riley 2010; Riley 2018; Riley 2019).

-From the above, it is clear that the suggestion that I am always insane, and it is something to do with my spiritual condition is psychobabble.
+From the above, it is clear that the suggestion that I am always insane, and it is something to do with the way I feeling is psychobabble.
 It has nothing to with the message within the Big Book.
 It is purely fictitious.
 The main problem with alcoholism, the aberration of the mind, is only operative at certain times, seconds to minutes before relapse.
 To clarify, the thought of a drink or use is not a relapse.
 It is only a relapse if you pick up when previously deciding to stay abstinent.